-Tomorrow we will observe Ash Wednesday as the season of Lent begins.
+Ash Wednesday begins the season of Lent.
 Lent marks a six week period during which we prepare to observe our Lord’s death and celebrate His resurrection.
 Lent emphasizes the twin themes of repentance and growth in the faith.
 We repent of our sins as we prepare to observe Good Friday and our Lord’s death for the sake of those sins.
 We also seek to grow in the faith through catechesis (instruction) during this time of spiritual discipline.

 By the fourth century A.D., a forty day fast was associated with the time leading up to Holy Week and Easter.
 During this time before Holy Week, two important activities occurred in the early church.
 First, those who had committed public sins entered the order of penitents.
 In the time before Maundy Thursday, the penitents wore special garments of goatskin or sackcloth and covered themselves with ashes in order to demonstrate that they were truly repentant of their sin.
 They then received Holy Absolution on Maundy Thursday and were reconciled to the congregation.
 In addition, this period was also the time when the catechumens who were about to be baptized and join the church at the Easter Vigil of Holy Saturday received extensive instruction.